andrewrosemberg/PortfolioOpt.jl/docs/src/robust_po.md

 - ``\Gamma``: Budget (sometimes interpreted as number of assets in worst case).
 - ``\Sigma``: Predicted covariance of returns.

-The equivalent JuMP expression defining the worst case return (``R``) considering this uncertainty set can be constructed by the function `calculate_measure!(measure::ExpectedReturn{BudgetSet,WorstCase}, w)`.
+The equivalent JuMP expression defining the worst case return (``R``) considering this uncertainty set can be constructed by the function `calculate_measure!(measure::ExpectedReturn{BudgetSet}, w)`.
 In this case, ``R`` in the described uncertainty set is defined by the following primal problem:

 ```math
 \begin{aligned}